Liouville Brownian motion: Liouville Brownian motion on the plane

-\subsection{Massive Gaussian Free Field on the plane}
+\subsubsection{Massive Gaussian Free Field on the plane}

-We consider a whole plane Massive Gaussian Free Field (MFF) (see \cite{glimm,She07} for an overview of the construction of the MFF and applications).
-It is a standard Gaussian in the Hilbert space defined as the closure of Schwartz functions over $\R^2$ with respect to the inner product where $(\cdot,\cdot)_2$ is the standard inner product on $L^2(\R^2)$.
-The real $m>0$ is called the mass.
-Its action on $L^2(\R^2)$ can be seen as a Gaussian distribution with covariance kernel given by the Green function $G_m$ of the operator $m^2-\triangle$, i.e.:
+We consider a whole plane Massive Gaussian Free Field (MFF) (see \cite {glimm,She07} for an overview of the construction of the MFF and applications).
+Given a real number $m>0$, it is a centered Gaussian random distribution (in the sense of Schwartz) with covariance function given by the Green function $G_m$ of the operator $m^2-\triangle$, that is,

-The main differences with the GFF are that the MGFF can perfectly be defined on the whole plane since the massive term makes coercive the associated Dirichlet form $(\cdot,\cdot)_m$ on the plane: the mass term acts as a long-scale cutoff (or infrared cutoff/regulator).
-Furthermore, the MGFF does not possess conformal invariance properties.
+Notice that $G_m$ is $\pi$ times the Green function of the Brownian motion killed at rate $m^2/2$.
 It is a standard fact that the massive Green function can be written as an integral of the transition densities of the Brownian motion weighted by the exponential of the mass:

-Clearly, it is a kernel of $\sigma$-positive type in the sense of Kahane \cite{cf:Kah} since we integrate a continuous function of positive type with respect to a positive measure.
-It is furthermore a star-scale invariant kernel \cite{Rnew1}: it can be rewritten as
+Clearly, it is a kernel of $\sigma$-positive type in the sense of Kahane \cite{cfKah} since we integrate a continuous function of positive type with respect to a positive measure.
+One can also check that